-It’s important that you can trust me, and we share a creative vision.
+It’s important that you grow to trust your photographer and share a creative vision.

-Your photographer is the one who’ll hand you a tissue, pick the twigs out of your dress, fix your hair and tell you when you have lipstick on your teeth!
+- Your photographer is the one who’ll hand you a tissue, pick the twigs out of your dress and tell you when you have lipstick on your teeth!

-Your photographer is the one vendor you’ll still be in communication with after the wedding.
-Gallery delivery, print sales, album design… And many such as me would love to extend the relationship into photographing your life’s next milestones.
+- Your photographer is the one vendor you’ll still be in communication with after the wedding.
+Gallery delivery, print sales, album design… And many would love to photograph your life’s next milestones.

 What should I be looking for in a wedding photographer?